cogsandsquigs/dotbak/README.md

 ## Configuration

 Configuration for `dotbak` is stored in `$HOME/.dotbak/config.toml`.
 This file is created automatically when `dotbak init` is run for the first time.

+## Dotfile Management

+Dotfiles are symlinked and stored in `$HOME/.dotbak/dotfiles`.
+This directory is created automatically when `dotbak init` is run for the first time. `dotbak` manages a git reposiotry in this directory, and all dotfiles are stored in this repository.
+This repository is automatically pushed to the remote repository specified in the configuration file.